Nathaniel Hill:

 Conductor, Classical Guitarist

-Nathaniel is currently a Senior in college at the Cleveland Institute of Music where he studies guitar performance with Jason Vieaux.
-He began his guitar studies at the age of seven with Michael Miller and continued his studies with Michael Miller all throughout Middle School and Highschool.
+Nathaniel is a graduate of The Cleveland Institute of Music where he studied guitar performance with Jason Vieaux.
+He began his guitar studies at the age of seven with Michael Miller and continued his studies with Michael Miller all throughout Middle School and Highschool at Converse University through the Lawson Academy.
 Throughout early childhood, he won many competitions including Childbloom’s Best Picker East of the Mississippi and Best Picker of the South, first place in the Southern Guitar Festival in Columbia, South Carolina, as well as placing third place in the Columbus International Guitar Competition.
 At the age of 11 he won Best Performer for the Junior Music Club and went on to represent the region as a Conference Performer for the SCFMC Junior Day.
 He has been the recipient of multiple scholarships awarded by the Lawson Academy and has been featured on their competitive Shining Stars recitals, which highlights the top 5% of the Academy’s students.

 Nathaniel has also won many competitions throughout high school.
 He won the High School Division of the Appalachian Guitar Festival Competition twice and, while a sophomore in high school, placed second in their College Division.
 He also won first place in the Columbia Southern Guitar Festival three times.
 He was a finalist for the MasterWorks Festival Concerto Competition at the age of 16 and he performed his first concerto at the age of 15 with the Piedmont Chamber Orchestra.
 At the age of 18, Nathaniel soloed with the Asheville Symphony Orchestra.